|You have probably heard of puppy farming - the mass breeding of

 Dog theft is up and on the increase.

-Change the law on dog theft - an appeal
+Change the law on dog theft - it's slow but it's on its way

 Thieves are also kidnapping dogs and holding them to ransom.

-The law covering such thefts is weak and the police tend to look on such thefts as 'petty theft' and not place a high priority on them.
+The law covering such thefts has been weak and the police tend to look on such thefts as 'petty theft' and not place a high priority on them.

-There is a petition on the parliamentary petitions website seeking to change the law on dog theft and make it a specific crime.
+There has been a petition on the parliamentary petitions website seeking to change the law on dog theft and make it a specific crime.

 Below is a link that offer guidance about how the law relates to dogs and their ownership.